jonathanpberger/presentation_pair_design-asbury-agile/deck.md

 ## "Synth/Gen" Whiteboard pairing

 - two people, one marker (cursor)
-- "Generator" has marker in hand, tends to come up with ideas.
-- "Synthesizer" stands back, asking questions, probing edge cases, keeping the big picture in context.
-- map out feature sets or user-flows at about the epic level of granularity.

 ---

 ![Synth / Gen](images/synth-gen.gif)

 - two people, one marker (cursor)
-- "Generator" has marker in hand, tends to come up with ideas.
+- "Generator" has marker in hand, generate ideas
-- "Synthesizer" stands back, asking questions, probing edge cases, keeping the big picture in context.
+- "Synthesizer" stands back, asking, probing, edge cases, big picture
-- map out feature sets or user-flows at about the epic level of granularity.

 ---

 ![Synth / Gen](images/synth-gen2.gif)

-- two people, one marker (cursor)
-- "Generator" has marker in hand, tends to come up with ideas.
-- "Synthesizer" stands back, asking questions, probing edge cases, keeping the big picture in context.
 - map out feature sets or user-flows at about the epic level of granularity.

 ---

 ## Medium-Fidelity Illustrator Pairing

-- when whiteboard-fidelity is no longer sufficient to make design decisions,
+- when whiteboard-fidelity is no longer sufficient to make design decisions
-- two visual designers building a visual design system,
-- i.e. building a visual metaphor for the object domain that they're mapping onto the product.
-- two mice plugged into one copy of illustrator, trade off control of the cursor
-- designers discuss the design challenge, occasionally turning to the computer to test out a feeling, illustrate an idea, or enshrine a decision.

 ---

 ![Design Pair](images/design-pair-1.gif)

+- two visual designers building a Visual Design System

 ---

 ![Design Pair](images/design-pair-2.gif)

+- i.e. building a visual metaphor for the object domain that they're mapping onto the product

 ---

 ![Design Pair](images/design-pair-3.gif)

+- two mice plugged into one copy of illustrator
+- trade off control of the cursor

 ---

 ![Design Pair](images/design-pair-4.gif)

+- designers discuss the design challenge
+- occasionally turn to the computer
+- test out a feeling, illustrate an idea, or enshrine a decision.

 ---

 ## Stylesheet Pairing
-- often called "cross-functional pairing"; that's a misnomer
+- often called "cross-functional pairing"
+- that's a misnomer
-- two designers in the text editor, in the browser, working on markup
-- enshrine design decisions and implement them on the front end of the site

 ---

 ![Office Pairing](images/office-pairing-2.gif)

+- two designers in the text editor, in the browser
+- working on markup

 ---

 ![Office Pairing](images/office-pairing.gif)

+- enshrine design decisions
+- implement them on the front end of the site

 ---